lynaghk/todoFRP/todo/hlisp-javelin/README.md

 ## Overview

-The primary problems of frontend application development are:
+The primary problems inherent in frontend application development are:

 * The data-level DOM composes poorly with associated program-level application logic.
 Markup is data, not meaning.
 Programs are